 Following her career in staffing, Joanna recognized there was a need for alternatives to college and many positions were difficult for employers to fill, chief among them- welders.
 In January 2012, Joanna formed the Georgia Trade School LLC and nine months later welcomed the first class in our original Kennesaw location.

 By 2017, Georgia Trade School had received tremendous media coverage including appearances in The Fabricator, Welding Journal, the Georgia Contractor, the Wall Street Journal, the Marietta Daily Journal and the Atlanta Journal Constitution among others.
-GTS earned many award nominations including the Georgia Economic Development Association “Rock Stars”, finalists for the Kennesaw Business Association Business of the Year and the first two of four consecutive Cobb Chamber Top 25 Small Business of the Year Awards.
+GTS earned many award nominations including the Georgia Economic Development Association “Rock Stars”, finalists for the Kennesaw Business Association Business of the Year and the first two of six consecutive Cobb Chamber Top 25 Small Business of the Year Awards.
 Overcrowded with sold out classes 17 hours per day, Joanna purchased a historic warehouse in the Central Business District of Acworth, Georgia giving the staff and students 30,000 square feet of space.

 This expansion would not have been possible without Joanna’s skills in employer relations and personnel.
 Ms. Vinson is responsible for our signature relationship with Shipbuilding giant Huntington Ingalls Industries and has built one of the best instruction teams in welding education.
 In addition to staff management and employer partnerships, Ms. Vinson runs point on student recruiting and enrollment, student affairs, office administration, finance and accounting.
 Her favorite part of the day is connecting with students and graduates and seeing them thrive and grow.